f-osss/TuneBot/README.md

 ## Description
 TuneBot is a chatbot web application built with Flask that helps you discover music tailored to your mood or preferences.
-Whether you're looking for genre recommendations, artist suggestions, or playlists, TuneBot has you covered!

 # Installation
 ## Clone the repository